smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/ServerOptions/Managing-SSO-Configurations.md

 :::note

-- Make sure to the values of “**openid**“ in the Scope textbox inside the SSO configuration panel inside Solution Manager.
+- Make sure to the values of “**openid**“ in the Scope textbox inside the SSO configuration tab inside Solution Manager.
 - Make sure the **email** for the users allowed to access the application matches their username.
 This value will be used to pair with an existing OpCon user or it will be used to create a new user in the OpCon environment.

 :::